 Our History and Aspiration

 History of the Partnership

-Today, the Compass Partnership of Schools is led by John Camp, as Senior Executive Head teacher, with his Leadership Team.
-The Partnership is a multi-academy trust of five primary schools and one all-through special school, working in close partnership with Wingfield Primary School.
+Today, the Compass Partnership of Schools is led by John Camp, as CEO, with his Leadership Team.
+The Partnership is a charitable trust of five primary schools and one all-through special school, working in close partnership with Wingfield Primary School.
 The schools are based in the Royal Borough of Greenwich, and work very closely together to raise standards of provision and attainment for over 2500 children.
 These schools are at the heart of contrasting communities and achieve highly, regardless of context.
 We have a shared vision and set of values that underpin all that we do, with a central focus on creative, innovative and engaging teaching that develops a love and interest in learning.
 We craft meaningful contexts for learning that actively engage children in rich dialogic tasks, developing key skills for independence, confidence and resilience.

 From partnership to charitable trust

-We became a Multi-Academy Trust on 1st April 2017 under the same name.
+We became a multi-academy trust on 1st July 2017 under the same name.
 The Compass Partnership of Schools will retain its identity as a group, and will continue to protect the unique characteristics of each of our schools.
 We firmly believe that collaboration should not equate to ‘sameness’.
 We celebrate diversity in all its forms, and whilst there are some very clear consistencies across our schools, these do not undermine their individuality.
 We are clear that we need to be consistent about the right things; quality and integrity.